Robotics-Innovations-Lab/ROS-Drivers/README.md

 # ROS-Drivers

 ## About
-Contains ROS packages that work as ROS drivers for interfacing the UR5 cobot and AG95 gripper.
+Contains ROS packages that work as ROS drivers for interfacing the UR5 cobot, AG95 gripper, and IntelRealsense camera.

 ## Initializing the drivers